namanjain152003/git-and-github/Notes.md

 .gitignore is used to avoid the files and folder that are added in this so that they cant be added in the repo like apikey , passwords etc

+git clone <url> is used to clone others repository in our own local system...

+branching means making another branch from the main branch so that it can another code which is not in main branch but can be added later..

+git branch command give the available branches git branch <branch name > is used to make new branch git checkout <branch name> is used to shift to that branch

+merging is used when we what to do something extra but aside than the main branch of code and that other branch code is worked well then we merge it with the main branch

+fork in github is used to copy the github repo in our account and can make changes in them

+by make a pull request we can request the author to add the changes in their orginal code as well this is how open source contribution works